Pierre1231/Jingyi-web/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Bearing only formation control
+  - Consensus based formation control
   - Path planning

 # Education to show in About widget